Common Course Numbering System

 - Financial aid: All grades on all prior courses attempted, both college-level and college preparatory, will be included in the total hours attempted calculations for financial aid purposes.

 An approved firm or organization that specializes in evaluating international education credentials must evaluate course work completed at colleges and universities outside the United States before San Jacinto College will consider that course work for transfer credit or for admission to special programs.
 The firm or organization must be on the San Jacinto College approved list.
 Documents must be either originals or certified copies and may have to be translated into English.
 The Admissions Office and the international student counselor offer help in locating translation and evaluation organizations recognized by San Jacinto College.
 For a complete list of approved companies, students may refer to the Approved Evaluation Services.
+Students may click #2, Gather Transcripts and Evaluations, and then click Accepted Evaluation Companies.

 Transfer of Credit from San Jacinto College